qir4ni/pytime_git_practice/README.md

 # 2 copy .gitignore file into the project you did last session

-# 3 push the project into the main gitdevops branch
+# 3 push the project into the main branch

 # 4 create new directory in your local machine and name it to MY_DEVOPS_GIT